fetchai/docs-archived/docs/smart-contracts/pipenv.md

 ## pipenv

-The wrapper libraries supporting `etch` smart contracts are in Python.
+The wrapper libraries supporting creation and deployment of `etch` smart contracts are in Python.
 We therefore advise developing and testing your smart contracts from within a Python environment.

 Do this with `pipenv`.